UNC-App-Lab/Check-In/README.md

 Make sure you're in the backend directory that contains the `manage.py` file (`cd backend` from the root folder):

+Run `npm watch build` in this directory (from a seperate terminal) to build the website and automatically update it.

 `python manage.py runserver`

-To automatically build the frontend when it changes, run `npm watch build` in this directory (from a seperate terminal)

 ### Local host addresses